LSBUGPG/pickups-tutorial/README.md

 If you need help installing Unity you can find many online tutorials such as: https://learn.unity.com/tutorial/install-the-unity-hub-and-editor

 You will also need to know how to create an empty project, add primitive objects to your scene, create blank scripts, create prefabs, and run projects from within the editor.
-If you need help with this, there is a short video demonstrating how to do all of these things here:
+If you need help with this, there is a short video demonstrating how to do most of these things here:

 https://www.youtube.com/watch?v=eQpWPfP1T6g